 In celebration of coming out— myself, and the book— (preorder details at the end of this post) I wanted to share something glamorous.
 Something rich, sexy, and something that cuts to the chase, but doesn’t require much more than a small timeframe of dedication on your part.

 Imagine this: peanut butter cream cheese mouse rolled between insanely quick Chocolate Swiss Roll Cake and adorned with a robe of rich chocolate ganache and a super-easy peanut brittle recipe.
-I’d tell you how it all goes, but I figured that after all the reading, a video recipe might be lovely:
+I’d tell you how it all goes, but I figured that after all the reading, a video (scroll down a bit) and the recipe might be lovely:

 As, promised, preorder details (for the major retailers that I could think of):